Intelligent electric valve actuation on China’s West-East Pipeline

 In addition to pipeline isolating valve duties, intelligent electric actuators are also utilised for control valve duties at take-off stations that enable the gas to be transferred at a reduced pressure to downstream distribution networks.

-In this example, IQM modulating actuators control axial flow control valves in sizes between 100mm and 250mm.
-These Class 600 valves are described as the critical "first in line" valves that reduce gas pressure from the main transmission line operating pressure of up to 99 Bar to the downstream distribution pressure of 25 to 45 Bar.
-On the first pipeline alone more than fifty of these take-off stations were built along the route.
-(Courtesy Mokveld Valves)
+In this example, IQM modulating actuators control axial flow control valves in sizes between 100 mm and 250 mm.
+These Class 600 valves are described as the critical “first in line” valves that reduce gas pressure from the main transmission line operating pressure of up to 99 bar to the downstream distribution pressure of 25 to 45 bar.
+On the first pipeline alone more than 50 of these take-off stations were built along the route.
+(Courtesy Mokveld Valves.)

-The 4000 kilometre length of the first pipeline is less than half of the total length of the second pipeline and its eight branch lines.
-Similarly, the 17 billion cubic metre annual capacity of the first pipeline has been eclipsed by the 30 billion cubic meter capacity of the larger bore second pipeline.
+The 4,000 kilometre length of the first pipeline is less than half of the total length of the second pipeline and its eight branch lines.
+Similarly, the 17 billion cubic metre annual capacity of the first pipeline has been eclipsed by the 30 billion cubic metre capacity of the larger bore second pipeline.

 Included in the list of developments, there are three key features of the IQ3 design that are particularly important for long term reliability, low maintenance and low cost of ownership.